AsterYujano/Dotfiles/README.md

 ### Install

 [Download](https://www.mozilla.org/en-US/firefox/developer/) then extract the file in Downloads.
-Move the firefox folder to /opt thanks to te following:
+Move the firefox folder to /opt thanks to the following:

 ```
 mkdir -p /opt/firefox-developer